0xRuangsak/simplest-artificial-intelligence/README.md

 # Simplest Artificial Intelligence

-This is a minimal, interactive neural network written in Rust from scratch.
-It is designed as an educational project to explore the basics of forward propagation, backpropagation, and neural network inference in a low-level, transparent way.
+I'm curious about how neural networks work, so I recreated one by building the simplest AI model to predict prime numbers.
+The model uses a 4-layer neural network, and I designed a function to observe the training and testing process at each layer.

 ## Features